THAILAND’S SHAMEFUL EXTRADITION

 The Australian authorities know better.
 At an inquest the coroner returned a verdict of homicide.
 Det.
 Sergeant Paul Roe of the NSW Gangs unit, described Shoebridge as being ‘extremely close’ to Bagnato.
 Through his wife Shoebridge had provided the cars used for Schneider’s kidnap, murder, and finally to transport him to the grave the quickly dug.

 Bagnato was due to be released but was re-arrested by the Thai military and his current whereabouts are not generally known.
 Shoebridge had to wait a year to get his Isuzu back from the police compound.

-Assuming they were guilty which they were not – that’s nine months in jail.
+That’s nine months in jail.
 Working girls in Pattaya’s sex industry caught doing the same (hundreds of nightly transactions) normally pay 1,000 baht (US$30) and go back to work.
 But police only have purges on working girls when they are running short of cash and can’t think of anything else.

 The request for her arrest and that of her colleague Alexander Kirillov was made by the Russian Embassy.

-The Transnational Crime Coordination Centre might sound fancy but its not.
+The Transnational Crime Coordination Centre might sound fancy but it’s not.
 It has been touting for business from foreign embassies.
 They have been offering a sort of ‘one stop service’ to bypass normal procedures.
 So for many its an attractive deal.
 Foreign governments are meant to make requests through the Foreign Affairs Department of the Royal Thai Police.
 Not that the Thai police are particularly worried about procedures.
 It took some imagination to think up the charges, such as also being a member of a ‘secret society’.
 They were brought after initially most were acquitted of working in Thailand without proper visas.

 She had, of course, made allegations that she knew about links between Russian oligarch Oleg Deripaska and President Donald Trump’s election.
 This was an extradition made under the word ‘deportation’.